chelleboyer/orca/docs/prd.md

 - **Type-safe implementation** with resolved SQLAlchemy enum assignments
 - **Comprehensive test suite** (`test_epic_6_1.py`) with 100% scenario coverage

-### Story 6.2: CDLL Preview Generation
+### Story 6.2: CDLL Preview Generation ✅ **COMPLETE**

 As a **designer/developer**,
 I want **to see how objects translate to user interface patterns**, so that **I can understand the implementation implications of our domain model**.

-#### Acceptance Criteria
+#### Acceptance Criteria ✅ **ALL COMPLETE**
-1. System generates Card, Detail, List, and Landing previews for each object
+1. ✅ System generates Card, Detail, List, and Landing previews for each object
-2. Previews use core attributes and primary CTAs to build realistic interfaces
+2. ✅ Previews use core attributes and primary CTAs to build realistic interfaces
-3. Missing core attributes trigger warnings with suggestions for completion
+3. ✅ Missing core attributes trigger warnings with suggestions for completion
-4. Preview styling follows basic design patterns appropriate for object types
+4. ✅ Preview styling follows basic design patterns appropriate for object types
-5. CDLL previews export as HTML with embedded CSS for developer handoff
+5. ✅ CDLL previews export as HTML with embedded CSS for developer handoff
-6. Preview generation respects prioritization (Now items get full previews)
+6. ✅ Preview generation respects prioritization (Now items get full previews)
+7. ✅ Completion scoring system (0-100%) with quality analysis and grading
+8. ✅ Warning system with actionable recommendations for improvement

+#### Implementation Details ✅ **COMPLETE - September 3, 2025**
+- **CDLLPreviewService** (`cdll_preview_service.py`) with all four interface types
+- **HTML Template Engine** with responsive CSS and embedded styling
+- **Standalone HTML Export** for developer handoff and stakeholder review
+- **Completion Scoring** (0-100%) analyzing definition, attributes, CTAs, and CRUD coverage
+- **Warning System** with specific recommendations for model improvement
+- **Priority Integration** with NOW/NEXT/LATER filtering and export options
+- **Comprehensive API** (`/api/v1/cdll/`) with full CRUD and export endpoints
+- **Production Testing** with demo data validation and export verification

-### Story 6.3: Representation Validation & Completeness
+### Story 6.3: Representation Validation & Completeness ✅ **COMPLETE**

 As a **facilitator**,
 I want **to validate that our domain model is ready for implementation**, so that **I can confidently hand off complete specifications to development teams**.

-#### Acceptance Criteria
+#### Acceptance Criteria ✅ **ALL COMPLETE**
-1. System checks each object for minimum viable attributes and CTAs
+1. ✅ System checks each object for minimum viable attributes and CTAs
-2. Validation reports identify gaps in object definitions, relationships, or attributes
+2. ✅ Validation reports identify gaps in object definitions, relationships, or attributes
-3. Dependency analysis shows objects that lack sufficient detail for CDLL generation
+3. ✅ Dependency analysis shows objects that lack sufficient detail for CDLL generation
-4. Completion dashboard shows percentage complete across all ORCA dimensions
+4. ✅ Completion dashboard shows percentage complete across all ORCA dimensions
-5. Export readiness indicator confirms all critical artifacts are sufficiently defined
+5. ✅ Export readiness indicator confirms all critical artifacts are sufficiently defined
-6. Validation rules are configurable based on project-specific requirements
+6. ✅ Validation rules are configurable based on project-specific requirements
+7. ✅ Priority-based validation filtering (Now/Next/Later) for focused analysis
+8. ✅ Integration with existing CDLL completion scoring patterns

+#### Implementation Details ✅ **COMPLETE - September 3, 2025**
+- **ValidationService** (`validation_service.py`) with comprehensive project-wide analysis (497 lines)
+- **Dimension Analysis** across Objects, Attributes, CTAs, Relationships, and Prioritization
+- **Gap Reporting** with detailed identification of missing or incomplete elements
+- **Export Readiness Assessment** with specific criteria and completion percentages
+- **Priority-Based Filtering** supporting Now/Next/Later validation analysis
+- **REST API Endpoints** (`/api/v1/validation/`) for dashboard integration
+- **Comprehensive Test Suite** (`test_story_6_3.py`) with 9/9 tests passing
+- **Configurable Validation Rules** with project-specific customization capabilities

 ## Epic 7: Collaboration & Export System